 Copyright and permissions

 The British Museum wishes to encourage the dissemination and use of information about our collection and expertise that we publish on our website.
-For this purpose, we increasingly intend to release content on our website under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+For this purpose, we increasingly intend to release content on our website under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) licence.

 All the content on our website is protected by internationally recognised laws of copyright and intellectual property.
 The British Museum can decide under what terms to release the content for which we own the copyright.